 For true coffee lovers, using a French press is the best way to get a perfect cup of coffee.
 Rich and satisfying, it brings out the flavors of the beans.
 That being said, it’s imperative to choose the right beans to make the absolute best coffee.
 The freshness and quality of the beans used will impact what you get out of your French press.

 If you’ve been settling for lackluster coffee every morning, it’s time to give your French press the kind of beans it needs to give you coffeehouse-style perfection in every cup.
-We’ve selected these 7 best ground coffees of 2020 for your French press as our top picks to give you something worth waking up for.
+We’ve selected these 7 best coffee for French press as our top picks to give you something worth waking up for.

 1. Cafe Don Pablo Gourmet Coffee Signature Blend